 Municipality-level variables.
 Even if I don't see take-up of the contract at an individual level, I have collected the number of farms taking up the field reservation contract between 1969-1971 at the municipality level from Jaatinen and Kärkkäinen (1970) and Jaatinen and Nygård (1972) at an accuracy of 5 farms.
 Over 80 % of the field reservation contracts were made in these first three years of the policy.
-These data are digitized from maps drawn on the articles since the original data was lost.
-Figure A.2 displays a map of reservation share.
+These data are digitized from maps drawn on the articles since the original data are lost.
+Figure A.2 displays a map of reservation shares in 1969-1971 at the municipality level across Finland.
 The reservation share was lowest in the south and highest in the central parts of the west coast (Oulu region) and in the northern parts.